nhsuk/simple-conditions-prototypes/views/diarrhoea/main-content-before.md

 :::

-## Preventing diarrhoea {id=prevention}
+## You can’t always prevent diarrhoea {id=prevention}

-You can’t prevent diarrhoea or getting it again.
 However, good [food hygiene](https://www.food.gov.uk/) can reduce the risk of getting it.

-While you have it you should:
+While you have diarrhoea:

 - wash your hands well every time you’ve been to the toilet
 - clean the toilet after you’ve gone